-Cyndi Lauper performed a song from her new album, as well as hits True Colors and Girls Just Wanna Have Fun Her voice sounded better than ever, and she was adorable in a black jacket, big tulle skirt and corset.
+My childhood idol Cyndi Lauper performed a song from her new album, as well as hits True Colors and Girls Just Wanna Have Fun.
+Her voice sounded better than ever, and she was adorable in a black jacket, big tulle skirt and corset.

-The runway ended up being more of a burlesque revue than catwalk.
-Models danced and vamped their way through the 1960's, 1970's, 1980's through today.
+The runway ended up being more of a burlesque revue than catwalk to the complaint of absolutely no one.
+Models danced and vamped their way through the 1960's, 1970's, 1980's through looks of today.
 The progression also showed the evolution of the label from whimsical, girly party clothes into a full lifestyle brand that encompassed luggage, children's wear, accessories and fragrance.

-This show was one of the best events I have had the privilege to attend in my fashion career...
-Betsey as a brand and designer was inspiring for its wit and joie de vivre.
-She further moved me with her work support breast cancer awareness.
-Cyndi Lauper was my big pop icon whom I adored growing up.
+This show was one of the most enjoyable events I have had the privilege to attend in my fashion career...
+Betsey as a brand and designer was an inspiration for its wit and joie de vivre.
+She further moved me with her work supporting breast cancer awareness.
+Cyndi Lauper was my big girl crush whom I adored growing up.
 I loved her indie style and sweet nature.
 The combination of the two?
 You couldn't keep me away from this show if you tried...